philippefaes/coaching-shop.eu/shop/nee.md

 images:
     - /images/shop/coaching/nee.jpg
 pager: false
-teaser: Support your favorite online skirt shop!
-description: |
-    Black T-Shirt with a Triskel and the web address of your favorite skirt webshop.

-    That way, even your boys who are too shy to ask will know where to buy cool man skirts.
 price: 19,50 EUR - gratis shipping in België en Nederland.
 buybutton: |
     <form target="paypal" action="https://www.paypal.com/cgi-bin/webscr" method="post">